On-campus employment is work done on the premises of the school the student is authorized to attend.

 - Student continues to engage in a full course of study

-- Employment must be authorized in advance by the Responsible Officer (RO) from the sponsoring agency.
+- Employment must be authorized in advance by the Responsible Officer (RO) or Alternate Responsible Officer (ARO) from the sponsoring agency.

 - Limited to no more than 20 hours per week during academic semester

 - Over 20 hours per week during official school breaks